dpohanlon/fast-nb/README.md

 Building
 ========

+This is the best way to ensure that the package uses as many features of your CPU as possible, as the pre-built libraries are built assuming generic CPU architectures.

 When building from source, this package requires CMake, Boost, Eigen, OpenMP, and PyBind11.
-PyBind11 is included with the package, however the reast are best installed using the package manager for your system.
+PyBind11 is included with the package, however the rest are best installed using the package manager for your system.
 On Mac these can be installed using `brew`:

 ```bash
 brew install cmake